djFatNerd/ulu-main/docs/multisource/guide.md

   If the public endpoint ever requires authentication, supply a token via `--overture-auth-token` or the `OVERTURE_AUTH_TOKEN` environment variable and pass `--overture-timeout` to adjust network tolerance.
+If your network requires an HTTP proxy, configure it with `--overture-proxy` or the `OVERTURE_PROXY` environment variable.
 The provider falls back to OSM labels when Overture does not report categories.

 - `overture` queries the [Overture Maps Places API](https://docs.overturemaps.org/) for building attributes.
 The endpoint is freely accessible for non-commercial